vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate-compute.md

 * Import installation

 ### Modify the Operations Manager installation

-Once the BOSH Director VM has been migrated, you'll need to perform the following steps on the Operations Manager VM.
+Once all VMs have been migrated including the BOSH director, you'll need to perform the following steps on the Operations Manager VM.
 Move to the `/var/tempest` directory:

 ```shell